 Final Word

-If I had to choose between one of these two models, the decision would be pretty tricky.
-The Truengine 3 SE most vital point is the sound quality.
-The sonic most critical point is its battery and connectivity, and you?
+If I had to choose between these models, the decision would be pretty tricky.
+The Truengine 3 SE’s most vital point is the sound quality.
+The Sonic’s most critical point is its battery and connectivity, and you?
 After having seen this comparison, which one do you choose?
-Any questions about these two, model them in the comments, and I will kindly answer you.
+If you have any questions about these two, model them in the comments, and I will kindly answer you.